Dear University of San Diego faculty and staff:

 - 18% of our students reported having been diagnosed and/or treated for a mental health condition and 3% seriously considered suicide

-As a faculty and/or staff member, we know you have contact with a great many students, and that you are in a position to identify and assist those who may need help.
-If you encounter a student whose behavior concerns you, the action guide will provide you with information to assist him or her in accessing the appropriate support services on campus.
+As a faculty and/or staff member, we know you have contact with a great many students and are in a position to identify and assist those who may need help.
+If you encounter a student whose behavior concerns you, the Action Guide to Helping Students in Distress will provide you with information to assist them in accessing the appropriate support services on campus.

 We strive to create a community in which students can grow and thrive while meeting the challenges inherent in college life today.
 If you would like to learn more about the challenges facing our students and the available resources to help them, please consult the on-line USD Guide to Resources for Helping Students in Need.

-If you would like to receive additional information about USD resources or how to assist students in need, you can arrange for a presentation to any group of faculty or staff by simply contacting Dr. Melissa Halter at the Center for Health and Wellness Promotion (619-260-4618 or firstname.lastname@example.org) or by filling out a presentation request.
+If you would like to receive additional information about USD resources or how to assist students in need, you can arrange for a presentation to any group of faculty or staff by simply contacting the Center for Health and Wellness Promotion at 619-260-4618 or by email at firstname.lastname@example.org or by submitting a presentation request.